sdeevanapalli/Spotipy-Music-Analytics/README.md

 ## Features
 - Current Playback: Check what's currently playing.
-- Top 10 Songs of any Artist: Discover the top tracks of any artist.
+- Top 10 Songs of an Artist: Discover the top tracks of any artist.
 - Artists You Follow: View a list of artists you follow on Spotify.
 - Your Top Artist Plays: See your top played artists.
 - Your Live Devices: View and manage your live Spotify devices.
 - Personal Information: View your Spotify profile information.
 - Play Music: Search and play any song available on Spotify.
+- Add to Queue: Search and add a song to queue on Spotify.
 - Your Top Songs: See your top played songs.
+- Queue: View your Spotify Queue.

 ## Requirements
 - Python 3.x